IssacSR/IssacSR/README.md

-#  Hola, mi nombre es Issac Samano 👋
+#  Hola, mi nombre es Issac Samano
+#  Estudiante de Ing. en Sistemas Computacionales ESCOM-IPN👋

 <!--
 **IssacSR/IssacSR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.